-Nevada Sunrise Gold Corporation ("Nevada Sunrise" or the "Company") is an exploration stage company whose common shares are listed for trading on the TSX Venture Exchange under the symbol NEV.
+Nevada Sunrise Gold Corporation ("Nevada Sunrise" or the "Company") is an exploration stage company whose common shares are listed for trading on the TSX Venture Exchange ("TSXV") under the symbol NEV.
 The Company's business is the acquisition, exploration and evaluation of mineral properties located in the State of Nevada, USA.
-The Company has a wholly-owned Nevada subsidiary, Intor Resources Corporation, through which it conducts business in Nevada.
+The Company has a wholly-owned Nevada subsidiary, Intor Resources Corporation ("Intor"), through which it conducts business in Nevada.
 Nevada Sunrise holds interests in three gold exploration properties, namely:

-- 20.94% participating interest in the Kinsley Mountain property with Pilot Gold Inc. ("Pilot Gold") holding the other 79.06% interest; - 100% interest in 374 mining claims at the Golden Arrow property; - 100% interest in 105 mining claims and an option to earn a 100% interest in an additional 15 mining claims at the Roulette property.
+- 20.94% participating interest 513 mining claims at the Kinsley Mountain property located in White Pine County, near Wendover, with Pilot Gold Inc. ("Pilot Gold") holding the other 79.06% interest; - 100% interest in 374 mining claims at the Golden Arrow property in Nye County, near Tonopah; - 100% interest in 120 mining claims at the Roulette property in White Pine County, near Ely.